b-rodrigues/repro_ukraine/README.md

-Repository for my workshop for R/Medicine 2025 I gave on the 11th of June 2025.
+Repository for my workshop for Ukraine I gave on the 20th of June 2025.

-Slides can be found here: https://b-rodrigues.github.io/r-medicine-nix-workshop/#/title-slide
+Slides can be found here: https://b-rodrigues.github.io/repro_ukraine

 Code examples can be found under `scripts/nix_expressions/`